kenchase/cts-awards/README.md

 ### How do I customize the awards display?

-The plugin includes CSS classes for easy styling.
-You can also modify the JavaScript behavior or create custom templates by copying the plugin's template files to your theme.
+The plugin includes CSS classes that can be overridden using theme/page builder CSS.

 ### Can I use this plugin with page builders?